nondejus/AwesomeUnityCommunity/README.md

 Thanks to all the [contributors](https://github.com/agarcialeon/awesome-unity/graphs/contributors), this wouldn't be possible without you!

-# To be done
+# :memo: To be done

-:exclamation: NOTE: Without any order of preference.
+:warning: NOTE: Without any order of preference.

-* Add repository logo (WIP).
 * Add tags for free and paid assets.
 This can be a reason to use or not a resource due to budget in development so even if a package is paid maybe it's that there isn't any other package that provides the same functionality or that the package authors provide a great work and they should be paid for their effort.
+* Add better icons for sections.
 * Use tags to classify a resource instead of using a category.
 For example, a package for virtual reality can be a plugin or a library.
 * Create more categories for specific resources that don't combine well.
 * Add best practices for Unity development in corresponding section.
 * Starter kit section with all the things needed or recommended for beginners.
 * Include resources for recommended asset store packages (well tested, most voted and so on).
-* Fill up FAQ section.
 * Fill up section for contributors.
 * Fill up people to follow.
 * Fill up communities section.